brenordv/rusted-toolbox/crates/tool-whurl/readme.md

 ## Variables & Secrets
 - `HURL_*` process environment variables are ingested automatically (prefix stripped, key lower-cased).
+- Add an optional `_global.hurlvars` alongside each API (either directly under the API folder or inside `_vars/`).
+Whurl loads it automatically for every run, so you only keep truly shared values there.
+When a request includes another API, that API’s global file is pulled in as well.
 - Named env files live in the API directory or `_vars/` subdirectory.
 - `--vars-file` supports absolute paths or paths relative to the API directory.
 - Inline `--var KEY=VALUE` flags win last and are ideal for ad-hoc overrides.